- Sprinkles are small pieces of confectionery that are widely used for decorative purposes or to add extra texture to desserts.

 However, they are packaged in a facility that also processes wheat, peanuts, coconut, and milk, so cross-contamination is likely to occur.

-If you are celiac or suffer from severe gluten-intolerance, we strongly recommend that you look for other alternatives.
+If you have celiac or suffer from severe gluten-intolerance, we strongly recommend that you look for other alternatives.

 What to look out for